 As an instrumentality of the state of Georgia, Columbus State University is subject to the requirements of the Georgia Open Records Act (ORA).
 O.C.G.A. § 50-18-70 (2012).
 Although exceptions apply, ORA mandates open access of public records upon request and, when applicable, for a fee.
-Requests for records, regardless of whether they refer to the Open Records Act or whether the request is in writing, should be sent to or communicated immediately to the Office of Legal Affairs, Ethics, and Compliance.
+Requests for records, regardless of whether they refer to the Open Records Act or whether the request is in writing, should be sent to or communicated immediately to Legal Affairs, Ethics and Compliance Division.

 Open Records Officer

-Craig Burgess is the Open Records Officer for Columbus State University.
-In addition to the Open Records Request Form, open records requests can be sent directly to Mr. Burgess at the following address:
+Whitley Hall is the Open Records Officer for Columbus State University.
+In addition to the Open Records Request Form, open records requests can be sent directly to Mrs. Hall at the following address:

 What to do when an employee receives an Open Records Request?

-With some exceptions (such as requests for incident reports received by the Columbus State Police Department), requests received by university employees for records should be immediately forwarded to the attention of Craig Burgess, the University's Open Records Officer.
-Do not hesitate to inform anyone inquiring about access to university records that they should contact Mr. Burgess for answers to any questions or concerns they may have.
+With some exceptions (such as requests for incident reports received by the Columbus State Police Department), requests received by university employees for records should be immediately forwarded to the attention of Whitley Hall, the University's Open Records Officer.
+Do not hesitate to inform anyone inquiring about access to university records that they should contact Mrs. Hall for answers to any questions or concerns they may have.

 Protocol for Handling Open Records Requests

 Columbus State University is committed to providing customer-friendly service when responding to requests for public information.
 Open records requests can be conveniently submitted by clicking on the Open Records Request Form.
 Requests submitted via the Request Form are routed directly to OLAEC, the official and designated office for responding to open record requests.